 This course provides an in-depth examination of the 20th century conflict in Vietnam through the lens of American involvement and interaction.
 Political, social, and economic and cultural contexts will be explored from both American and Vietnamese perspectives.
 The impact of the Vietnam War on American society, politics, and its Cold War foreign policy and conduct will be examined as will the impact of the war on Vietnamese society and its subsequent development.
 Three hours lecture per week.
-Prerequisite: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102); and Modern United States History (HIST 105) or World History (HIST 217); or permission of the instructor.
+Prerequisite: Composition & the Spoken Word (ENGL 101); and Modern United States History (HIST 105) or World History (HIST 217); or permission of the instructor.